 Instead of sitting empty or being torn down, let’s convert these underutilized assets into much-needed schools for our students, technology hubs, restaurant parks and vertical farms.
 With new ideas, we can repurpose old commercial sites.
+During his Fellowship with the Urban Land Institute in 2017, Pete toured the site of a former office that was converted into a new school, saving $64M.
 It’s time to think outside the box, as the status quo is not working.

 On any given day, there are almost 900 homeless people in Montgomery County.
 This is an appalling statistic and unacceptable in one of the wealthiest counties in the country.
 I’ll work with terrific local organizations like, Coalition for the Homeless, Housing Unlimited and EveryMind to get more resources into mental health and affordable housing to help end this widespread County issue.